aashaypalliwar/config-hose/README.md

     ]
 }
 ```
-1. "config_identifier" - It is the environment variable that holds the value which identfies file sources to be used for fetching values for a variable groups.
+1. "config_identifier" - It is the environment variable that holds the value which identifies file sources to be used for fetching values for respective variable groups.
 Default - NODE_ENV
 2. "error_mode" - If silent, .get() for unavailable (but declared) values return null, otherwise throws error.
 Default- "noisy".
 Variables which are not present in a particular config-mode will always throw error on .get()
-3. "immutable" - If false, mutations on the variables in business logic will be reflected in later .get()'s., otherwise the config-variables will give same values everytime.
+3. "immutable" - If false, mutations on the variables in business logic will be reflected in later .get()'s., otherwise the config-variables will give the same values every time.
 Default - true

 ```json
 {